 - Documentation: Tax forms, insurance paperwork, and licenses

 - Testing: Certifications, online training, and workplace safety exams

-What is the average travel nurse pay?
+What is the average salary for OR travel nurse jobs?

-How do I become an Operating Room Nurse?
+How do I become an operating room nurse?

 Pro tip: if you want to make travel nursing easier on yourself, consider getting a compact license in nursing so you can move locations stress-free.

 Typically, the most in-demand travel nursing jobs are those that require highly specialized training, knowledge, and experience.
 This includes travel nurse positions in the Cardiac Cath Lab, ICU, Emergency Room, and Operating Room.
-Fusion Medical Staffing provides weekly pay estimates for most travel nursing jobs we have available which include the combined hourly pay and available stipend amounts for housing, travel, and per diem.
+Fusion Medical Staffing provides weekly pay estimates for most OR travel nurse jobs we have available which include the combined hourly pay and available stipend amounts for housing, travel, and per diem.